gauravtiwari/webpack_on_rails/README.md

 # Webpack on Rails example application (with server rendering)
-Minimal and Simple setup to use webpack with Rails asset pipeline for React and ES6.
+Minimal and simple setup to use webpack with Rails asset pipeline for React and ES6.
+We are using react-rails gem to render react components, but using webpack compiled code.
+Checkout the webpack config files and `assets/webpack` folder

 Check out the `app/assets/javascripts` folder
 ```bash